Artist Residency Grants

 - Two recommendation letters from art professionals and colleagues, one of which should come from a reputed arts institution, organization, or education program that the applicant has engaged with.

 While the Al Qasimi Foundation receives many excellent and high-quality submissions, only 1-2 residencies are available each year.
-Selection is based on the quality of portfolios and relevance of applicants’ proposed activities during the residency.
+Selection is based on the quality of portfolios and the relevance of applicants’ proposed activities during the residency.
 Alignment with planned Studio & Gallery programming and artistic media supply/space requirements may also be considered.